 - Big secrets cannot be kept.
 Someone will leak the information.

 - Alternate View: There are usually only a few people aware of any sensitive information.
 These key people are members of an elite tribe who are loyal to the tribe.
 Too restrict access of sensitive information to others, they will use compartmentalization.
 This term describes the process of breaking up a sensitive project into small tasks and only a few see the big picture.
-One purpose of level 2 control is to prevent people from believing leaked information.
+One purpose of level 2 control is to prevent people from believing leaked information which cannot be stopped.
 See the tactic called, Flooding.

 - There is no need for level 2 and 3 control since the remainder of a population is such a small demographic.
 In other words, victory can often be obtained if 95% of the enemy is captured or immobilized.

 - Alternate View: Only a small spark is needed to start a fire.
 The top tribes use networking to maintain control, so they must prevent their opposition from using similar tactics.